Shrouk-Ashraf/business_card_app/README.md

 # business_card_app

-This is a flutter project that uses some of important widgets as:
+This is a flutter screen that uses some of important widgets as:
 -
 - Container.
 - Column.